GypsySpellweaver/challenge-linked-list/REPORT_VALGRIND.md

 # Valgrind results

 Setting the count of random numbers at 75k (76,800), compiling and running through Valgrind gave no memory leaks, or other errors.
 At a time of about 1 minute, I grew encouraged and increased the count to 150k (153,600) and repeated the process.
 Even that was only a shave above 4 minutes.
 Running the same, without Valgrind was about a minute and a half, so Valgrind's warning of taking more time is valid.
 The output of the sorting was redirected to a file in all three cases, so any I/O timing would be reasonably constant between runs.
 Below is the screen dump for the three runs.
+The first run's output, [challenge-main.log][l], is included in the repo.
+The others wouldn't be of any value and would amount to wasted space.
+(The first one might as well, but including one did seem appropriate.)

     gypsy@SuSE:/home/projects/challenge-linked-list> gcc -Wall -g challenge-main.c -o challenge-main && time valgrind --leak-check=full --show-leak-kinds=all ./challenge-main > challenge-main.log